benmvp/slides/2016/confoo/flexbox.md

 NOTES:
 - My name is Ben Ilegbodu
 - Excited to share about the Flexbox module introduced in CSS3
-- Posted link to slides on twitter if you want to follow along
+- Posted link to slides on twitter to follow links later
+- How many folks here consider themselves frontend developers?

 /////